ztxxkaty/PowerPoint2videos_using-F5-TTS-/README.md

 CALL "C:\Users\%USERNAME%\anaconda3\Scripts\activate.bat" f5-tts
 ```
 You can find the path by searching "activate.bat" in your computer
+### Step 8: Check out the information and change them to meet your own requirements
+'''
+generate_mp4.py
+'''

 ### Step 8: run the "run.bat"
 ```
 click the run.bat